 to recognize TL with a scope of ITU-T Recommendation(s) which is assessed by IEC or by ILAC accreditation bodies and register it in the ITU recognized TL list;

-ITU-T CASC will mostly work electronically using electronic working methods and have face-to-face meetings which will normally occur concurrently with SG11 meetings.
+ITU-T CASC will mostly work electronically using electronic working methods and have face-to-face meetings that will normally occur concurrently with SG11 meetings.
 Meetings will follow the working rules and procedures which are applied to a Working Party.

-The first meeting of ITU-T CASC is scheduled on December 2015, during ITU-T SG11 meeting (2-11 December 2015).
-The agreed text on the guideline is available to ITU members here.Action Item 76-08: TSB
+The first meeting of ITU-T CASC took place in December 2015, during ITU-T SG11 meeting (2-11 December 2015).
+The agreed text on the guideline is available to ITU members here.
+The next CAS meeting is planed xxx.

+Action Item 76-08: TSB

 ITU signed a MoU with the International Accreditation Forum (IAF) and International Laboratory Accreditation Cooperation (ILAC) that will bring benefit to the C&I programme.